EnzoRudySEKKAI/crazyflie-volleyball/README.md

 After doing all of the above, you just need to do ```python main.py``` and enjoy the game.

+If you're interested in learning more about cflib and what it's capable of, you can check more usage examples [here](https://github.com/bitcraze/crazyflie-lib-python/tree/master/examples).

 ## Authors

 * **Marouane OURICHE**